a

 In the middle of the garden.
 In the middle of Oberaudorf.

-My green time out.
+My green time-out.

-The Alpenhof offers a refined concept.
+The Alpenhof comes up with a refined concept.

 More green, more flair.
 More conscious enjoyment, more experience.